tran-engineering/corix-workshop/PRESENTATION.md

 ## Software component lifecycle

-- Many companies have separate lifecycles for components of a system Maybe this leads to separate implementations of policy enforcement too, since it is hard to keep it in sync.
+Many companies have separate lifecycles for components of a system.
+Maybe this leads to separate implementations of policy enforcement too, since it is hard to keep it in sync.

 ---

 ## User Experience

 - Frontend policy validation
-- Live vs onsubmit policy checking
+- Live vs onsubmit policy checking.
+  Are the policies checked on the current/new entity or does it need to support both?

 ---